JK-Tech24/MSc-AI-ePortfolio/index.md

 - [Confirmation of Studies](./Documents/Confirmation-of-Studies.pdf)

-I also intend to upload my **MSc certificate** to this repository once I have submitted my dissertation by the end of **May 2026** and received the certificate.
+I also intend to upload my **MSc certificate** to this repository once I have submitted my dissertation by the end of **May 2026** and officially received the certificate.